butlerx/wetty/docs/apache.md

 you can create password-less users on the WeTTY platform and have them trust an SSH key used by the NodeJS, owned by the dedicated WeTTY OS user.

-WeTTY instanciation with proper parameters, especially the SSH private key is done via the following systemd service `/etc/systemd/system/wetty.service`:
+WeTTY instantiation with proper parameters, especially the SSH private key is done via the following systemd service `/etc/systemd/system/wetty.service`:

 ```